Close-up of stem cells with text about stem cells.

 The Basics About Stem Cell Treatments & Stem Cell Facts

 Over the last 15 years, the term “stem cells” has become relatively popular on TV and the news and is often discussed extensively in the scientific community.
-Debates and heated discussions about the role of stem cells can be found everywhere; unfortunately, many of the reasoning is not based on science.
+Debates and heated discussions about the role of stem cells can be found everywhere; unfortunately, much of the reasoning is not based on science.
 Religious, political, or governmental policies about stem cell research often create more confusion about a subject that is usually quite misunderstood.

 Introduction to Stem Cells